vighnesh153/vighnesh153-monorepo/README.md

 #### Tasks

-- Audit logs in mongodb
+- Transactions configuration
+- Create user on sign-in
+- Trigger a user account created message in SNS
 - SQS Queues
   - Pending events
     - USER_CREATION_IN_PROGRESS: Creates an entry in `user_info` and triggers `USER_CREATED` event